OmShirke/gRPC-Microservice-Order/README.md

 3. Designed with modularity and scalability in mind.
 4. Includes PostgreSQL integration for persistent storage.

-Project Structure<br>
+Project Structure
-cmd/order: Contains the main entry point for the microservice.<br>
+cmd/catalog: Contains the main entry point for the microservice.
-pb: Compiled protobuf files used for gRPC communication.<br>
-repo.go: Repository layer for interacting with the database.<br>
-server.go: gRPC server implementation.<br>
-service.go: Business logic layer.<br>
-client.go: gRPC client for communication with other microservices.<br>
-app.dockerfile: Dockerfile to build and deploy the microservice.<br>
-db.dockerfile: Dockerfile to set up the PostgreSQL database.<br>
-up.sql: SQL script for database initialization and schema setup.<br>
+pb: Compiled protobuf files used for gRPC communication. repo.go: Repository layer for interacting with the database. server.go: gRPC server implementation. service.go: Business logic layer. client.go: gRPC client for communication with other microservices. app.dockerfile: Dockerfile to build and deploy the microservice. db.dockerfile: Dockerfile to set up the PostgreSQL database. up.sql: SQL script for database initialization and schema setup.

 # Installation and Setup